Eight-Mansions/MadouMonogatari1-pc98/README.md

 ## Special Thanks ##
 - Kanji - Hardware testing
 - EsperKnight - Pointer hunting
-- Finna and Emi - Playtesting
+- Fianna and Emi - Playtesting

 ## Contact ##
 Have any issues or run into any problems?
 Feel free to drop by our discord here: